nghiamvt/blog/content/blog/json-web-token/index.md

 Since a JWT can be set to expire (be invalidated) after a particular period of time, two tokens will be considered in this application:

+#### Access Token

-**Access Token** carry the necessary information to access a resource directly.
+Access token carries the necessary information to access a resource directly.
 In other words, when a client passes an access token to a server managing a resource, that server can use the information contained in the token to decide whether the client is authorized or not.
 Access tokens usually have an expiration date and are short-lived.
 ![access token](_access_token.png)

+#### Refresh Token

-**Refresh Token**: A refresh token has a longer lifespan, ad is used to generate new access and refresh tokens.
+A refresh token has a longer lifespan, ad is used to generate new access and refresh tokens.

 When you initially received the access token, it may have included a refresh token as well as an expiration time like in the example below.